 Social Security Disability Insurance (SSDI) is a federal government program designed to protect workers against the loss of ability to earn an income due to complete disability.
+To apply for SSDI, your condition must meet the SSA's disability requirements and you needed to have earned enough work credits.
 It is compulsory that all employees and employers contribute to the program.
 Both the workers and employers pay into the program through the FICA tax.

 In order to qualify for SSDI benefits, you must demonstrate that you are unable to perform any work which you have previously performed.
 You must also be able to prove that there is no work available for which you could reasonably be trained given your age, education level and degree of physical and mental fitness.

 Additionally, in order to qualify for SSDI, you need to have worked at a job during which you paid into the Social Security system in the past ten years.
 The number of years you need to have worked varies according to your age, but most applicants (especially applicants under 50), you will need to have worked at least five years out of the last ten.

 You should apply for SSDI as soon as you have reason to believe you may have a long term disability.
 In order to be approved for SSDI, you will need to demonstrate that your disability is expected to last at least one year or that it is expected to be life ending.
 You will also need to demonstrate that you are unable to perform any work which would be categorized as substantial gainful activity.

 It is important to make your intent to file a claim known to the Social Security Administration (SSA) if you even suspect that you might be permanently disabled.
 This is because your protective filing date will be determined by when you first notified the SSA of your intent to file.
 There is nothing lost if you file an intent to claim Social Security Disability but then don’t need to actually file for SSDI because your condition improves, but you could lose out on a considerable amount of back pay if you don’t make your intent to file known when you are first injured or otherwise disabled.